Algebraicity modulo p of generalized hypergeometric series $_nF_{n-1}$: Introduction

-\textbullet\quad The method of proof of Theorem~\ref{theo_main_infinite_p} provides us a way to make an explicit construction of a nonzero polynomial $P_p(X)\in\mathbb{F}_p(z)[X]$ such that $P_p(f(z)\bmod p)=0.$ In Section \ref{sec_construction}, for some explicit hypergeometric series, we give an explicit expression of $P_{p}(X)$ for an infinitely many primes numbers $p$.
+\textbullet\quad The method of proof of Theorem~\ref{theo_main_infinite_p} provides us a way to make an explicit construction of the polynomial $P_p(Y)\in\mathbb{F}_p(z)[Y]$.
+In Section \ref{sec_construction}, we show how to construct the polynomial $P_p(Y)$ and we illustrate this construction by applying it to some hypergeometric series.